Board of directors

-Craig Culbertson, Vice President
+Craig Culbertson, Treasurer

 Craig has served in the employee benefits and financial services industry for the previous nineteen years specializing in health and welfare employer sponsored plans.
 Having consulted for a wide variety of employers throughout the country, Craig has gained extensive experience with the many facets of funding, structure, management and compliance of medical, dental and fringe benefit plans.